Liu-Cheng/liu-cheng.github.io/_pages/about.md

   - /about.html
 ---

 I am an associate professor in State Key Laboratory of Processors (SKLP), Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS).
 I got my B.Eng degree and M.Eng degree from Harbin Institute of Technology, and Ph.D degree from The University of Hong Kong advised by Prof. Hayden So in 2016.
 I worked as a research fellow in National University of Singapore from 2016 to 2018, and thereafter, I joined ICT as an associate professor.
-My current research interest focuses on domain specific architecture and system, intelligent IC design and EDA tools.
+My current research interest focuses on domain specific architecture and system, LLM for Chip Design.

 ## Vancancies
-I am looking for self-motivated intern students.
-Students with EE and CS background are preferred.
+I am looking for self-motivated master/intern students for RISC-V SoC design.
+Students with RISC-V processor design experience are highly preferred.
 It is possible to work fully remotely.
 Check the topics in the following list and contact me if you are interested.
-- Domain-specific architecture and system
+- RISC-V customization instruction design automation
-- Intelligent SoC design
+- Low-power SoC Design
-- Intelligent EDA tools
+- RISC-V SoC Prototyping on HAPS
-- In-storage big data processing system
+- RISC-V SoC Simulator

 <!-- <address>